Your Future, Your Choice

 St. Johnsbury Academy is a comprehensive, co-educational secondary school serving students in grades 9-12 and a postgraduate year.
 In describing itself as comprehensive, the Academy intends that its curriculum will meet the needs of all of its students regardless of their intellectual ability.
-Placement in the Academy’s academic program is limited to those students who demonstrate reading and math skills at the fifth grade level or higher.
 The Academy offers a wide range of subjects and sequences at different levels of difficulty.
-Because real care should be taken in making choices among our courses of study, and because the number of options available to students is quite extensive, parents and students should read the curriculum guide very carefully before electing any courses or sequences of study.
-If parents or students have questions that remain after reading this guide, they should seek answers from Academy personnel before proceeding further.
+Because real care should be taken in making choices among our courses of study, and because the number of options available to students is quite extensive, parents and students should read the Course Bulletin very carefully before electing any courses or sequences of study.

 The Academy is a four-year institution.
 Students normally progress from the ninth through the twelfth grades and finally to graduation by accumulating credits through successfully passing courses of study.
 The age of a student does not determine grade placement; the number of credits that the student has accumulated is the determining factor.
 Students enrolling after grade nine will receive a credit evaluation which will include the specific classes and number of credits needed to meet graduation requirements.
 At any point in the student’s progression through the Academy, if the student does not accumulate the requisite number of credits to advance to the next class, he will remain in the same class until accumulating enough credits to be promoted to the next class.
 Some students who fall behind are able to make up missed credits and graduate in four years.

 In order to be granted a diploma by St. Johnsbury Academy, a student must complete four years of study, and accumulate 26 credits.
-(See chart on left.)
 Underclassmen must take eight blocks of study for the year.
 Seniors must take seven.
 Again, the decisions that students and parents make in their choice of courses and in the sequence of courses are most important.
 Students and parents should remember that the choices made for the freshman and sophomore years will strongly affect the options available for the junior and senior years.
-For that reason, we have attached model paths that typical students might follow at the Academy.
+For that reason, we have developed model paths that typical students might follow at the Academy.
 Students and parents who familiarize themselves with these paths will find them to be very helpful in making choices.
-They can be found starting on page 39 of the Course Bulletin.
+Please refer to the Course Bulletin.